MakingStan/osrs-api/osrs-api/readme.md

 # **Osrs api**
 A tool made in java to easily access the osrs api's

+JDK 17,

 for example:
-the "false, false, false" means we don't want to lookup in the ironman highscores, hardcore ironman highscores, ultimate ironman highscores

     ```Api.Hiscores.getAttackLevel("Stan xD", false, false, false)```
 Will return my attack level. which is 97.

-We can also do this with the GE (grand exchange)
+We can also do this with the GE

     ```Api.Ge.getItemName(577)```
 And this will return "Earth Rune".